mei-chen/video-anonymization/README.md

-## Anonymization
+## What does it do?
-Blurs out the face in any video
+Takes a video and blurs out the face in video (if exists)

 ## Instructions
 1) Load input video in the folder directory